kubeflow/website/content/en/docs/components/pipelines/v2/introduction.md

 ## What does using KFP look like?

-At a high level, using KFP consists of the following steps:
+At a high level, the KFP user journey consists of the following steps:

 1. [Author a pipeline][author-a-pipeline] with one or more components using the **Python KFP SDK**'s domain-specific language (DSL).
 You can [author your own components][components] or use prebuilt components provided by other authors.
 2. [Compile the pipeline][compile-a-pipeline] into a static configuration (YAML) by using the **KFP SDK's DSL compiler**.